Following the fire at Grenfell Tower in 2017, Build UK’s work on building safety focusses on four key areas.

 The Future System

-The Building Safety Act outlines the most significant changes to building and fire safety regulation in a generation, and we have published a timeline showing when key changes are taking effect to support its implementation.
+The Building Safety Act outlines the most significant changes to building and fire safety regulation in a generation, and we have published a timeline showing when key changes are taking effect to support its implementation, as well as a comprehensive guide to ensure businesses across the sector are aware of their responsibilities.
 The provisions will come into effect over the next 12 to 18 months once the secondary legislation is developed and Build UK will be working to ensure that members have appropriate guidance and support to understand the new requirements and their responsibilities.Click here for your guide to the new building safety regime